Sisarus/nestjs-api-todo/README.md

 Runs in:
 http://localhost:3333/

 Signup and signin do not need JWT Token.
-Others will.
+When using signup or sigin and everything goes right back will give JWT Token that last 14m.
+Others will nees this as header:
+Authorization  Bearer [JWT.token]

 - **POST** */api/v1/signup*: Sign up as an user of the system, using email & password